Eun Yin. Outside the house.

-He made a beeline for the garden.
-His legs pistoned up and down, forcing the Bite Mobile to its prothagonous limits.
+He sped toward the garden, legs pistoning up and down, forcing the Bite Mobile to its prothagonous limits.
 Eun caught up a second later—she wasn’t encumbered by a heavy-ass unicycle.

 “What are you doing?” she called.

-Eun ran up to him.
+Eun ran up to the white picket fence.
 “Peter!
 What the hell—”